GabeScott/standard-works-vault/General Conference/2010 October - Trust in God, Then Go and Do.md

 “But when he saw the wind boisterous, he was afraid; and beginning to sink, he cried, saying, Lord, save me.

-“And immediately Jesus stretched forth his hand, and caught him, and said unto him, O thou of little faith, wherefore didst thou doubt?”
+“And immediately Jesus stretched forth his hand, and caught him, and said unto him, O thou of little faith, wherefore didst thou doubt?”[^4]

 We can take courage from the fact that Peter came to trust the Lord enough to stay faithful in His service all the way to his martyrdom.

 The young Nephi in the Book of Mormon stirs in us a desire to develop trust in the Lord to obey His commandments, however hard they appear to us.
-Nephi faced danger and possible death when he said these words of trust that we can and must feel steadily in our hearts: “I will go and do the things which the Lord hath commanded, for I know that the Lord giveth no commandments unto the children of men, save he shall prepare a way for them that they may accomplish the thing which he commandeth them.”
+Nephi faced danger and possible death when he said these words of trust that we can and must feel steadily in our hearts: “I will go and do the things which the Lord hath commanded, for I know that the Lord giveth no commandments unto the children of men, save he shall prepare a way for them that they may accomplish the thing which he commandeth them.”[^5]

 That trust comes from knowing God.
-More than any other people on earth, we have, through the glorious events of the Restoration of the gospel, felt the peace that the Lord offered His people with the words “Be still, and know that I am God.”
-My heart is filled with gratitude for what God has revealed about Himself that we might trust Him.
+More than any other people on earth, we have, through the glorious events of the Restoration of the gospel, felt the peace that the Lord offered His people with the words “Be still, and know that I am God.”[^6] My heart is filled with gratitude for what God has revealed about Himself that we might trust Him.

-For me it began in 1820 with a young boy in a grove of trees on a farm in the state of New York.
+For me, it began in 1820 with a young boy in a grove of trees on a farm in the state of New York.
 The boy, Joseph Smith Jr., walked among the trees to a secluded spot.
-He knelt to pray with complete trust that God would answer his pleading to know what he should do to be cleansed and saved through the Atonement of Jesus Christ.
+He knelt to pray with complete trust that God would answer his pleading to know what he should do to be cleansed and saved through the Atonement of Jesus Christ.[^7]

 Each time I read his account, my trust in God and His servants expands:

 “I saw a pillar of light exactly over my head, above the brightness of the sun, which descended gradually until it fell upon me.

 “It no sooner appeared than I found myself delivered from the enemy which held me bound.
 When the light rested upon me I saw two Personages, whose brightness and glory defy all description, standing above me in the air.
-One of them spake unto me, calling me by name and said, pointing to the other—This is My Beloved Son.
-Hear Him!”
+One of them spake unto me, calling me by name and said, pointing to the other—*This is My Beloved Son.
+Hear Him!*”[^8]

 The Father revealed to us that He lives, that Jesus Christ is His Beloved Son, and that He loved us enough to send that Son to save us, who are His children.
 And because I have a testimony that He called that unlettered boy as an apostle and prophet, I trust His apostles and prophets today and those they call to serve God.

 That trust has blessed my life and the lives of my family.
 Years ago I heard President Ezra Taft Benson speak in a conference like this.
 He counseled us to do all we could to get out of debt and stay out.
 He mentioned mortgages on houses.
-He said that it might not be possible, but it would be best if we could pay off all our mortgage debt.
+He said that it might not be possible, but it would be best if we could pay off all our mortgage debt.[^9]

 I turned to my wife after the meeting and asked, “Do you think there is any way we could do that?”
 At first we couldn’t.
 And then by evening I thought of a property we had acquired in another state.
 For years we had tried to sell it without success.